Gmuma/assignment/README.md

 **License**

-This project is licensed under the MIT License.
+This project is open source and free to use.
+Contributions are welcome!